sugarlabs/turtleblocksjs/guide/README.md

 restore sensor data from a file.
 Children may use a “URL” block to import data from a web page.

 Using sensors.
-The loudness block is used to determine if there is an intruder.
+The Loudness block is used to determine if there is an intruder.
 A loud sound triggers the alarm action: the turtle shouts “thief” and takes a picture of the intruder.